 Surgery is recommended for patients with severe pain that does not respond to medications, for those with serious bleeding, and persistent fever, nausea, or significant urinary obstruction.
 If no medical treatment is provided after surgery, stones recur in 50% of patients within 5 years.

-- Urethroscopy -- a diagnostic procedure for identifying stones in the lower third of the ureter
+- Urethroscopy.
+A diagnostic procedure for identifying stones in the lower third of the ureter.

-- Extracorporeal shock wave lithotripsy (ESWL) -- an outpatient procedure in which shock waves are used to shatter stones under 1 cm so they can pass more easily
+- Extracorporeal shock wave lithotripsy (ESWL).
+An outpatient procedure in which shock waves are used to shatter stones under 1 cm so they can pass more easily.

-- Percutaneous nephrolithotripsy -- a surgical procedure for removing large or dense kidney stones during which the doctor inserts instruments into the kidney to break up stones
+- Percutaneous nephrolithotripsy.
+A surgical procedure for removing large or dense kidney stones during which the doctor inserts instruments into the kidney to break up stones.

 Complementary and Alternative Therapies

 Kidney stones require conventional medical attention.
-Do not treat kidney stones with alternative therapies.
+DO NOT treat kidney stones with alternative therapies.
 Alternative therapies may help aid in reducing the risk of recurrent episodes and increasing the overall vitality of the urogenital system.
 Start with nutritional guidelines for prevention of recurrence.
-Herbs and homeopathic remedies can be used for acute pain relief and long term toning of the urinary tract if used under the guidance of a knowledgeable health care provider.
-Always tell your health care provider about the herbs and supplements you are taking.
+Herbs and homeopathic remedies can be used for acute pain relief and long-term toning of the urinary tract if used under the guidance of a knowledgeable health care provider.
+Always tell your doctor about the herbs and supplements you are taking.Nutrition and Supplements

 These nutritional tips may help promote overall health and prevent recurrence of kidney stones: